Dawn Coe-Jones: Personal life

-Death
+Death and legacy

 She died of chondrosarcoma, a form of bone cancer at a hospice on November 12, 2016, near her home in Tampa, Florida, aged 56.

 She is survived by her husband, Jimmy, son, Jimmy, in-laws Sandy and General James Jones, and brothers Mark and John Coe.
 Her son is a college golfer at the University of South Florida and winner of the 2015 Florida State Amateur.

-Legacy

 The inaugural Dawn Coe-Jones Golf Classic was held in October 2016 to raise funds for Sarcoma research in her name.